Riko196/mailtrain/docs/solution.md

 # Architecture shortcomings

 In this chapter, we are going to describe the base shortcomings and limits that current architecture contains.
 It means describing the main bottlenecks in the current architecture, analyzing the components responsible for this.
-Finally, we will introduce the solution (it includes the distributed architecture of the whole application, distributed architecture for the database, and expected performance).
+Finally, we will introduce the solution (it includes the distributed architecture of the whole component, distributed architecture for the database, and expected performance).

 ## The main bottlenecks